FluidSense/confs/README.md

 Prompts for admin rights, installs chocolatey, then installs .NET-core, Visual Studio and Node.

 # Windows Terminal - WSL
-I have yet to automate this setup, perhaps I will the next time I have to set up my coding environment.
+I have yet to automate all of this setup, perhaps I will the next time I have to set up my coding environment.

 My preference is using the Windows Terminal with Zsh, Spaceship-prompt and FiraCode.